edsdk/flmngr-tinymce/README.md

 ## Backend installation

 This plugin can access your server only if you installed a backend to support calls from Flmngr.
-Please [follow instructions](https://flmngr.com/doc/install-php-file-manager-composer) to install Flmngr backend on your server (a number of different backend editions are over this link).
-PHP backend is preferable due to it supports the latest features we included into Flmngr.
+Please follow the instructions to install Flmngr backend on your server (a number of different backend editions are over this link): [PHP](https://flmngr.com/doc/install-file-manager-server) or [Node.js](https://flmngr.com/doc/install-file-manager-server-node).
+There is also a [standalone microservice](https://flmngr.com/doc/install-file-manager-server-microservice) option.

 ## Configuration